-It’s been a trying day for you both.
-Not only did you have too many errands to run, a house to clean and a baby to care for … but your precious little one lost his lovey!
-You’ve been in overdrive trying to get through your “to do” list and all the while he’s been fussing and upset that he doesn’t have his treasured item.
+Oh, no, Baby’s Lovey is missing!
+You’ve been in overdrive trying to get through your “to do” list and all the while she’s been fussing and upset that she doesn’t have her treasured item.
 Oh, what do babies do if they don’t have their lovey?
-They have a meltdown!
+They can meltdown.
 That comfort object that helps Baby feel secure is an oh-so-important member of your family!

 According to What to Expect, “Lots of babies adopt a lovey (aka comfort object, transitional object or security blanket) before their first birthday, but their dependence on it grows and reaches a peak during the second year.”

 So, prepare yourself.
 This attachment to an object can occur at any time and on anything.